 Lawyer teams will receive a lawyer packet from us to begin preparing their briefs, complete with instructions, deadlines, etc the day after the Priority Deadline.
 Any registrations completed after this date will receive their assignments shortly after they register.
 However, the sooner we have those registrations, the more time your students will have to prepare their briefs.

-There is a 5 team limit per school.
+\There is a 5 team limit per school until after the Priority Deadline.